 right direction?
 Thanks so much in advance."

 Facts to help you

 I like your creativity!
-The 1950s theme would work for Faith Promise Conventions in almost any church.
-Here's what the 1950s looked like from the perspective of Nazarene missions:
+The 1950s theme would work for a Faith Promise

 - In 1952, there were 301 Nazarene missionaries on the field

 - In the 1950s, there were no regular or Phase Four districts in Nazarene world mission areas.